Metrics in Detail

 Concurrency is a measurement of multi-tasking and is best seen as part of a suite of measurements that, together, help create a picture of Agent efficiency.
 Concurrency refers to Agents working on more than one Contact at a time, which in back-and-forth messaging exchanges can help cut down on the time Agents are waiting for the Customer to read and type a response.
 This may be less desirable for voice Channels, where the Agent is expected to remain focused on one Customer to provide a quality experience, or on mail Channels, where it may be more efficient to focus on one Customer at a time.

-One helpful way to calculate concurrency is by dividing one-time duration by another time duration.
-The numerator should be a duration that represents the time an Agent would have needed to spend with a Customer if they were only focusing on one thing.
-The denominator should be a duration that represents the time an Agent spent working.
+One helpful way to calculate concurrency is to divide one-time duration by another.
+The numerator should be a duration representing the time an Agent would have needed to spend with a Customer if they had focused on only one thing.
+The denominator should be a duration representing the time an Agent spent working.

 Gladly provides one option for the numerator and two options for the denominator.